hhy-huang/LetsCode/README.md

 As for the language, emm..mostly I'll use Chinese which is my mother tongue, sometime maybe I'll use English when it's simpler.

+And the sources of my learning are from the author Li Yudong who from Peking University and wrote the book 《算法进阶指南》.

 If you're also the one who just studys ACM, come on, let's study together,my contact information is below.

 ### QQ:1011905885